72nd Year! 72nd Year!

 Vingibus

 Pop group from the borders region of Scotland including Mick Sweeney on tenor saxophone.
+He later became a regular section player with the Borders Big Band.

 More info gratefully received.